The 2026 St Louis show results are in.

 Read more...Who We Are & What We Do

-The U.S. Philatelic Classics Society is a nonprofit association of people interested in the pre-1894 stamps and postal history of the United States.
+The U.S. Philatelic Classics Society is a nonprofit association of people interested in the stamps and postal history of the United States of stamps issued through December 31, 1900.
 Our goal is to encourage philatelic research and the exchange of information among our members and other philatelic organizations.
 We welcome anyone interested in the classic era of United States philately to join.This website supports a wide variety of platforms and includes society news, a growing number of censuses of classic postal history, a collection of award winning exhibits, a large downloadable philatelic library, and other research material on classic philately.

 The society publishes The Chronicle of the U.S. Classic Postal Issues, a full color, over one-hundred page quarterly journal.
 For members, the entire text of all issues is downloadable from our website and is fully searchable.
 For non-members, all but the last twenty issues (rolling five years).